atulraj2912/tictaktoe/README.md

-This is a basic tic tac toe game for practise HTML,CSS and JS
+This is a basic tic tac toe game for practising HTML,CSS and JS